Galway county football team

 The Galway county football team (/ˈɡɔːlweɪ/ GAWL-way) represents Galway in men's Gaelic football and is governed by Galway GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Connacht Senior Football Championship and the National Football League.

 Galway's home ground is Pearse Stadium, Salthill.
-The team's manager is Pádraic Joyce.
+The team's manager is vacant following the departure of Pádraic Joyce.

-Galway was the first Connacht county to win an All-Ireland Senior Football Championship (SFC), but the second to appear in the final, following Mayo.
+Galway was the first Connacht county to win an All-Ireland Senior Football Championship (SFC).
 It has nine All-Ireland SFCs, the third highest total after Kerry and Dublin.
 It won three consecutive All-Ireland SFCs in the mid-1960s and, from 1998 onwards, two All-Ireland SFC titles in four years.
 The team last won the Connacht Senior Championship in 2025, the All-Ireland Senior Football Championship in 2001 and the National League in 1981.